We look at the top 10 body worries for men and ask male health experts what a man can do to solve them?

 What can you do?

-'If it's the first, you need to exercise more and diet.
+'You have to ask whether you are too fat or whether your fat is unevenly distributed,' says Nick Mitchell.'If it's the first, you need to exercise more and diet.
 The key place where testosterone is converted into oestrogen is in fat cells.
 So the more fat you have, the more likely you are to have the feminising enzyme aromatase.'

 'However if you're one of those men with skinny arms and legs but still have a problem with man boobs, you may need to look at doing other things.